Moseley's law: History

 The historic periodic table was roughly ordered by increasing atomic weight, but in a few famous cases the physical properties of two elements suggested that the heavier ought to precede the lighter.
-An example is cobalt having a weight of 58.9 and nickel having an atomic weight of 58.7.
+An example is cobalt having the atomic weight of 58.9 and nickel having the atomic weight of 58.7.

-Henry Moseley and other physicists used x-ray diffraction to study the elements, and the results of their experiments led to organizing the periodic table by proton count.
+Henry Moseley and other physicists used X-ray diffraction to study the elements, and the results of their experiments led to organizing the periodic table by proton count.

 Apparatus

 Since the spectral emissions for the lighter elements would be in the soft X-ray range (absorbed by air), the spectrometry apparatus had to be enclosed inside a vacuum.
 Details of the experimental setup are documented in the journal articles "The High-Frequency Spectra of the Elements" Part I and Part II.

 Results

-Moseley found that the $K\alpha$ lines (in Siegbahn notation) were indeed related to the atomic number, Z.
+Moseley found that the $K\alpha$ lines (in Siegbahn notation) were not related to the atomic number, Z.

 Following Bohr's lead, Moseley found that for the spectral lines, this relationship could be approximated by a simple formula, later called Moseley's Law.